Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 The appearance and odor of urine can be an indicator of your lifestyle and health.
-This was how doctors of the eighteenth century diagnosed illness of their patients.
-But since urine analysis have advanced so much this is not practiced anymore.
+This was how doctors of the eighteenth century diagnosed illnesses of their patients.
+But since urine analysis has advanced so much, this is not practiced anymore.
 It might now only mean a sign to patients regarding their health.

-It might be disconcerting for people to see the color of urine change as it does not happen usually.
-But the good news is that at most times the cause of the color change is harmless for example, when it is due to medications or dyes.
-But, it can be a sign of an underlying disease and should not be ignored especially if you do not suspect any other cause.
-In such case please contact a GP immediately.
+It might be disconcerting for people to see the color of urine change as it does not usually happen.
+But the good news is that at most times, the cause of the color change is harmless; for example, when it is due to medications or dyes.
+But it can be a sign of an underlying disease and should not be ignored, especially if you do not suspect any other cause.
+In such a case, please contact a GP immediately.

-The list provided below indicates most common causes of urine color change.
+The list provided below indicates the most common causes of urine color change.

-Yellow colored urine is used as an indicator of dehydration for patients in the ICU.
-Dehydration is most possible cause of yellow urine.
+Yellow-colored urine is used as an indicator of dehydration for patients in the ICU.
+Dehydration is a possible cause of yellow urine.
 Not drinking enough water can make your urine concentrated and make it turn dark yellow.
-Drinking more fluids can bring the condition to normal.
+Drinking more fluids can bring the condition to be normal.

-Medical conditions like diabetes, hypothyroidism, infection with Serratia marcescens are some other causes.
+Medical conditions like diabetes and hypothyroidism and infections with Serratia marcescens are some other causes.

 Orange Colored Urine

-Orange color of urine is usually caused by precipitation of uric acid in the urine.
+The orange color of urine is usually caused by the precipitation of uric acid in the urine.

 Eating a lot of beets and carrots can also change the color of urine.